How To Tell if a Link is Good for SEO

 Years of SEO misinformation have got some bloggers and webmasters scared to link out to perfectly legitimate sources and will therefore nofollow any link they put on their website.

 Nofollow links will usually not give you any noticeable SEO boost, unless it is from a high profile website that carries a lot of trust.
-So, when your contact tells you they will nofollow any link on their website, that is a good point to seriously reconsider whether it is worth pursuing that linking relationship at all.
+So, when your contact tells you they will nofollow any link on their website, that is a good point to seriously reconsider whether it is worth the time, depending on the quality of the site.

 How hard is the link to get?